 The magic of Christmas in Bremen wonderfully captured by © Jens Hagens Fotografie (www.facebook.com/Jens.Hagens.Fotografie)

 Christmas is not the only magical time in Bremen.
 Wonderfully maintained gardens are the pride of all house owners, especially in spring during the blooming season.
 Distinctive for Northern Germany, the rhododendron blooms in a variety of colors and arrangements everywhere, making a walk along the street feel like a memorable thing to do in Bremen.
 One of the city's most famous parks is dedicated to this special plant, an unforgettable experience for those who visit Bremen in May.

 10. A perfect base for day trips

 Connections from the main train station (Hauptbahnhof) to neighboring cities are very good.
-If one has enough time, day trips to Hannover or Hamburg, Germany's second-biggest city, and a Lonely Planet recommended destination for 2018, are both worthwhile.
+If one has enough time, day trips to Munster, Hannover, or Hamburg, Germany's second-biggest city, and a Lonely Planet recommended destination for 2018, are all worthwhile.
 For those wishing to explore the countryside, a visit to the artists' villages of Fischerhude or Worpswede is highly recommended.
 Worpswede can also be reached by a Weser cruise via Vegesack.
 The North Sea towns of Bremerhaven and Cuxhaven are also easily accessible from Bremen.
 For a thoroughly authentic experience, plan ahead to visit the Neuwerk Island by horse-drawn carriage from Cuxhaven when the tides are low.